Maximal antipodal sets in irreducible compact symmetric spaces: Introduction

-A compact symmetric space is said to be ``irreducible'' if it is not isogenous to the product of two positive-dimensional compact symmetric spaces (cf. Definition \ref{D:irreducible}).
-We give a precise list of irreducible compact symmetric spaces.
-As a byproduct, we show that they are all of the form $M=G/G^{\theta}$. \begin{theorem} Let $M$ be an irreducible compact symmetric space.
-Then there is a compact Lie group $G$ and an involutive automorphism $\theta$ of $G$ such that $M\cong G/G^{\theta}$. \end{theorem}

-With the list of irreducible compact symmetric spaces, we show a precise classification of maximal antipodal sets in them using Theorem \ref{T1}.
-The only cases haven't been treated completely are spin and half-spin groups and some quotient symmetric spaces of them.
+We call a compact symmetric space ``irreducible'' if it is not isogenous to the product of two positive-dimensional compact symmetric spaces.
+With an explicit list of irreducible compact symmetric spaces, we show a precise classification of maximal antipodal sets in most of them using Theorem \ref{T1}.
+The only cases which haven't been treated are spin groups and half spin groups, and some quotient symmetric spaces of them.

 The content of this paper is organized as follows.
-In Proposition \ref{P:characterization1}, we give a criterion of antipodal sets using the Cartan quadratic morphism $\phi: G/H\rightarrow G$.
-In case $H= G^{\theta}$, this criterion simplifies greatly in Proposition \ref{P:characterization2}.
-In Theorem \ref{T:characterization3}, we relate maximal antipodal sets in $G/G^{\theta}$ to certain elementary abelian 2-subgroups and show that they determine each other in some way.
-In Subsection \ref{SS:Weyl}, we discuss Weyl groups of maximal antipodal sets.
-In Section \ref{S:symmetric space}, we give a precise list of irreducible compact symmetric spaces not of group form.
-Particularly we show that they are all of the form $M=G/G^{\theta}$.
+In Proposition \ref{P:characterization2}, we give a criterion of antipodal sets using the Cartan quadratic morphism $\phi: G/G^{\theta}\rightarrow G$.
+With it, we show Theorem \ref{T1}.
+In Subsection \ref{SS:Weyl}, we study Weyl groups of maximal antipodal sets.
+In Section \ref{S:symmetric space}, we give a precise list of irreducible compact symmetric spaces that are not of group form.
 In Section \ref{S:classification}, we present an explicit classification of maximal antipodal sets in most irreducible compact symmetric spaces.
-The remaining ones which haven't been treated completely are listed in Subsection \ref{SS:open}.
-In Section \ref{S:anitipodal'}, we give a way of calculating antipodal sets with another meaning.
+The remaining ones which haven't been treated are listed in Subsection \ref{SS:open}.
+In Subsection \ref{S:anitipodal2}, we illustrate how to classify $G^{\theta}$ orbits in the fixed point set of $s_{0}$, which are related to polars defined by Chen and Nagano.